COVID-19: This Tiny County Is the Deadliest in America

 The rates of new confirmed COVID-19 cases in America have risen sharply in the past few days, taking daily case counts to record levels.
 For several days in the past two weeks, the number jumped above 150,000.
-Yesterday, cases rose by 110,596 to 13,617,362.
-Some states did not report numbers because of the holidays.
+Yesterday, cases rose by 190,481 to 14,055,018.
+Some states have not reported numbers recently because of the holidays.
+This means that some of the latest numbers could be artificially high.
+However, the trend is clear.

 The winter will be worse.
 Fatal case rates have not been as bad as when the nation was hardest hit by this measure from early April to mid-May, when the counts rose above 2,000 nationwide on some days.
-However, the number of coronavirus fatalities has begun to reach over 1,000 a day recently.
-Total fatal cases in the United States now total 271,296, after a one-day gain of 776.
+However, the number of coronavirus fatalities has begun to reach over 1,500 a day recently.
+Total fatal cases in the United States now total 276,576, after a one-day gain of 2,664.
 Once again, that figure is artificially low because some states did not report due to Thanksgiving.
+However, it is the worst day since the pandemic started.

 Rates of both confirmed and fatal cases are highly uneven across the nation.
 The county with the worst rate of fatal cases per 1,000 people is Jerauld County, South Dakota.
 It has a five-year average population of 2,029.
 Deaths per 1,000 stand at 6.41, many multiples of the national average.